-On the day of inspection, we received feedback from 20 patients.
+On the day of inspection, we collected 18 CQC comment cards filled in by patients.

-During the inspection we spoke with two dentists, two dental nurses and the practice manager.
+During the inspection we spoke with two dentists, one dental nurse, one receptionist, the clinical manager and the development manager.
 We looked at practice policies and procedures and other records about how the service is managed.